dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ## Appendix

-A few examples of typical C++ APIs that exhibit this issue:
+A few examples of typical C++ APIs that would exhibit the issues described in this proposal if they were in D:
  - PhysX (Nvidia): http://docs.nvidia.com/gameworks/content/gameworkslibrary/physx/apireference/files/classPxSceneQueryExt.html
  - NaCl (Google): https://developer.chrome.com/native-client/pepper_stable/cpp/classpp_1_1_instance
  - DirectX (Microsoft): https://github.com/Microsoft/DirectXMath/blob/master/Inc/DirectXCollision.h
  - Bullet (Physics Lib): http://bulletphysics.org/Bullet/BulletFull/classbtBroadphaseInterface.html

-In these examples of very typical C++ code, you can see a large number of functions receive arguments by reference.
+In these examples of very typical C++ code, a large number of functions receive arguments by reference.
 Complex objects are likely to be fetched via getters/properties.
 Simple objects like math vectors/matrices are likely to be called with literals, properties, or expressions.